LeonardoESousa/LeoX/README.md

 `pip install .`

-Onde installed, you should be able to run the program from any folder by just using the `lx` command.
+Once installed, you should be able to run the program from any folder by just using the `lx` command.

 ## How to use it?